ericmichael/critter-data/README.md

-Follow the instruction on the PDF on Blackboard!
+Follow the instructions on the PDF on Blackboard!